wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station-log-viewer.rst

 Event Logs
 ----------

 The  Driver Station logs all messages sent to the Messages box on the Diagnostics tab (not the User Messages box on the Operation tab) into a new Event Log file.
-When viewing Log Files with the Driver Station Log File Viewer, the Event Log and DSLog files are overlaid in a single display.
+When viewing Log Files with the Driver Station Log File Viewer, the Event Log and Driver Station Log files are overlaid in a single display.

 Log files are stored in ``C:\Users\Public\Documents\FRC\Log Files``.
 Each log has date and timestamp in the file name and has two files with extension ``.dslog`` and ``.dsevents``.